-Theresa lives with her father and her mother.
-Her duties at home include helping in the kitchen, running errands and cleaning.
+Theresa makes her home with her father and her mother.
+Helping in the kitchen, running errands and cleaning are her household duties.
+Her father is sometimes employed and her mother is sometimes employed.
 There are 4 children in the family.
-Her father is sometimes employed and her mother is sometimes employed.

 Theresa lives on the plains of Kasoa, home to approximately 37,700 residents.
 Typical houses are constructed of cement floors, wood walls and tin roofs.
 The primary ethnic group and the most commonly spoken language is Ga

 The regional diet consists of maize, beans, bananas, chicken, fish, bread, cassava, beef, plantains, rice and goat.
 A common health problem in this area is malaria.
 Most adults in Kasoa are unemployed but some work as traders and earn the equivalent of $46 per month.
 This community needs scholastic materials, tuition assistance, infrastructure development and roads.

 Your sponsorship allows the staff of Transform Child Development Center to provide Theresa with Bible teaching, choir, health screenings, hygiene education, vaccinations, nutritious food, indoor and outdoor games, social clubs, field trips, educational materials, school fees and vocational skills training.
 The center staff will also provide meetings for the parents or guardians of Theresa.

 The Republic of Ghana is a coastal country in western Africa with a tropical climate.
 This small country is hot and humid as it borders the Gulf of Guinea.
 Once called the Gold Coast, Ghana is rich in natural resources including gold, diamonds and rubber.
 Even though the country is wealthy in resources, about 45 percent of the population lives in extreme poverty, making less than U.S.$1 a day.